pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Naturally, this does not apply to all instances of print equation layout - 1+1=2 is just fine.

 It crucially applies where the actual problems occur - both in visual and non-visual rendering.
-The problem is not to handle 1+1=2.
-The problem is more
+The problem is not to handle 1+1=2 (well, actually we'll get back to this).
+The problem is more:

 $$ \det(A)=\sum _{\begin{array}{c}k_{1},k_{2},\ldots ,k_{n}\geq 0\\k_{1}+2k_{2}+\cdots +nk_{n}=n\end{array}}\prod _{l=1}^{n}{\frac {(-1)^{k_{l}+1}}{l^{k_{l}}k_{l}!}}\operatorname {tr} \left(A^{l}\right)^{k_{l}}$$

+This is a simple piece of print equation layout, something from the first few months at university.
+And it is packed.

 ## Visual print equation layout on the web

+### practically

 The problem of realizing print equation layout on the web has been solved for almost two decades now.
 Well, 18 years to be exact.